 Safe haven assets are financial instruments that retain value even in the event of an economic downturn.
 While older generations considered gold as the biggest safe haven asset, things are different in today’s digital era.
 Crypto statistics show that more than half of millennials consider Bitcoin as a secure asset to acquire, and they believe that the decentralized financial system is secure enough amidst economic uncertainties.

-Although Bitcoin has a downward turn at the moment at -3.98%, it’s still a promising currency to look into with positive forecasts in the coming years.
-The currency’s growth, from being worth $500 in 2016 to $29,000 per coin in 2022 speaks to its exponential growth capacity.
+Although Bitcoin has a downward turn at the moment, it’s still a promising currency to look into with positive forecasts in the coming years.
+The currency’s growth, from being worth $500 in 2016 to 30,000 per coin in July 2023 speaks to its exponential growth capacity.

 Check out the most current profit calculator for Bitcoin and other popular cryptocurrencies here.